Open Adjunct Faculty Positions

 Minimum qualifications include a master’s degree in statistics or related field.
 Appropriate professional experience and/or a doctorate are preferred.

 For additional information, please contact Dr. Zhao Ren, at firstname.lastname@example.org.
 To apply, submit a cover letter and a curriculum vitae to Professor Ren at the above address.

 The University of Pittsburgh’s Dietrich School of Arts and Sciences is seeking applications for two Lecturer positions in the Department of Statistics beginning September 2018, pending budgetary approval.
 Both positions are outside the tenure stream with the expectation of rolling multiyear contract renewals for successful lecturers.

 Candidates should preferably have a PhD in statistics, biostatistics or related field and a demonstrated talent for teaching undergraduate statistics courses and possibly applied masters courses.
 Lecturers are involved in advising undergraduate students, mentoring graduate teaching assistants, course development, and other administrative and scientific activities for the department’s functioning and growth.
 The candidate is expected to have knowledge about the breadth of statistics and its interface with other disciplines.
 There is the possibility that an applicant with 5 -7 years of successful teaching experience as a full-time lecturer can be appointed as a Senior Lecturer.
 The normal teaching load is three courses in each semester.
 Reductions in teaching may be possible depending on the approved non-instructional activities supported by a lecturer.

 The department currently has eight tenure-stream faculty and two senior lecturers.
-There are over thirty graduate students and very active undergraduate majors and minors programs.
+There are over forty graduate students and very active undergraduate majors and minors programs.
 The department has close ties to the Department of Biostatistics in the Graduate School of Public Health, the Department of Psychiatry in the School of Medicine, the Department of Industrial Engineering in the School of Engineering, and a number of departments within Arts and Sciences.
 The University of Pittsburgh has made a strategic commitment to furthering its research infrastructure for data science and also fostering its instruction programs in data science.
 The newly restructured School of Computing and Information and the Department of Statistics are collaborating in these developments.
 The University of Pittsburgh is ranked nationally as 9th in science and engineering research funding and 5th in NIH funding.